 These things can be easily taught, so most team members can catch on quickly relieving you for the bigger things to manage.

 Third.
 Take.A.Break.
 I’m sure someone in your camp has probably mentioned this.
 Please listen to them.

 It really doesn’t matter how you take a break nor to what degree – if you take 3 days or 3 weeks.
 Just remove yourself from your work and do something relaxing.

 If you golf – go golfing!
 Fish, put that famous sign out “Gone Fishin’”.
 Scrap book!
 Finally, use those crazy stickers you’ve been collecting since Mop and Glo was the go-to cleaner!

 - recharge your body, your mind, and your soul.

 - they help you to see things from a bigger and better perspective with a relaxed mind.

-- your team probably needs you to go away also.
-OR at least go and take a long nap.
+- your team probably needs you to go away also because they too can feel your stress.